AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 # example-adaptable-aggrid

-This is a very small sample application that uses AdapTable.
+This is a very basic example of how to get started with Adaptable.

-It is designed to allow you to build very small demos for Support purposes.
+It is particularly useful if you wish to build a very small demo for Support purposes.

 ## Installation